 (2) Where noise emitted from the proposed plant and machinery will contain tones or will be intermittent, the 'A' weighted sound pressure level from the plant and machinery (including non-emergency auxiliary plant and generators) hereby permitted, when operating at its noisiest, shall not at any time exceed a value of 15 dB below the minimum external background noise, at a point 1 metre outside any window of any residential and other noise sensitive property, unless and until a fixed maximum noise level is approved by the City Council.
 The background level should be expressed in terms of the lowest LA90, 15 mins during the proposed hours of operation of the development.
 The plant-specific noise level should be expressed as LAeqTm, and shall be representative of the plant operating at its maximum.

-(3) Following installation of the plant and equipment, you may apply in writing to the City Council for a fixed maximum noise level to be approved.
-This is to be done by submitting a further noise report confirming previous details and subsequent measurement data of the installed plant, including a proposed fixed noise level for approval by the City Council.
-Your submission of a noise report must include:
+(3) Following installation of the plant and equipment, an application may be made in writing to the City Council for a fixed maximum noise level to be approved.
+Such an application shall consist of a further noise report confirming previous details and subsequent measurement data of the installed plant, including a proposed fixed noise level for approval by the City Council.
+Any noise report submitted must include:

 (a) A schedule of all plant and equipment that formed part of this application;